getsolus/help-center-docs/configuration/configuring-root-certificates/en.md

 The creation and validation of a certificate is outside the scope of this article and you must already have a signed certificate.

-These instructions assume usage for secure network connections on the internet or corporate networks, but may also be used for e-mail signing or other
+These instructions assume usage for secure network connections on the internet or corporate networks, but may also be used for other purposes like signing e-mail.

 {{< altimg "network-overview.jpg" "help-center/configuration/configuring-network/" >}}